 The Young Critics workshops generally consist of lengthy discussions about plays, dedicating time and space to unpicking each person’s response to a play recently seen.
 The programme asks that the Young Critics respond in different ways to theatre including blog posts, haikus, letters and collages.

-Callum McCartney: To give a general synopsis of the play, I’m Callum by the way, the play follows two queens who are Mary Queen of Scots and Elizabeth I. Elizabeth is holding Mary prisoner and is deciding whether or not to execute her and it’s about the consequences and ramifications of if she does go ahead and do that.
+Callum McCartney: To give a general synopsis of the play, the play follows two queens who are Mary Queen of Scots and Elizabeth I. Elizabeth is holding Mary prisoner and is deciding whether or not to execute her and it’s about the consequences and ramifications of if she does go ahead and do that.
 There is a moment where a coin is flipped and that determines whether Lia Williams or Juliet Stevenson play the role of Elizabeth or Mary.
 And we saw on our night, was it Lia as Mary?

 Caitlin Hobbs: Yes.
 I’m finally learning which actress is which.
 Yeah, well one thing we talked about is that the two actresses while they look actually quite similar, they really brought the differences in their own physicalities to the two different roles especially when it came to displaying power.